devaanshsinha/cogniflow/README.md

 - `npx prisma migrate dev` to create tables (Supabase/Postgres URL required)
 - `npx prisma generate` whenever the schema changes
 - `npm run dev -w web` to launch the Next.js app at http://localhost:3000
+- Visit http://localhost:3000/signin to log in (email/password or Google) before accessing the dashboard
+- Sign-up lives at http://localhost:3000/signup; after confirming your email (if required) return to `/signin`
+- When ready for production, deploy the web workspace to Vercel (set env vars in project settings) and configure worker jobs via Vercel Cron or another scheduler (Render, Fly, GitHub Actions)
 - `npm run start -w worker` to ingest ERC-20 transfers for tracked wallets

 ## API Routes (so far)